 a stranger.
 Also, they are bored and this is an event, something a little different to break the routine and monotony of life.
 Do not be indignant and short tempered; if there are too many just say, “That’s enough, so many people are not necessary”, and gently send some away, and if no one understands or will budge, just be patient and agreeable.
 In some circumstances, however, too much crowding up can lead to pilfering of your things lying about, so close and lock the car or stay close to or in it.
 It is unjust to assume everyone is a thief, and stupid not to realize some person might be one again the golden mean of wisdom.
 Be careful not to walk off, ever, and leave your bag on the seat or anywhere else.
 Crime is much rarer in the villages—in fact in villages off the beaten track it is almost unheard of—but in towns and cities all over the world it is spreading.
 Bag snatching in Africa in the cities is very prevalent in some places as is also expert car theft—the whole car, not just pieces of it, though they can go, too.
 It is very sad because sixty or seventy years ago, even in cities like Kampala, Uganda, the white people never locked their houses as the Africans were strictly honest and it was unnecessary.
 Now, through the corruptive influence of our civilization, all this has changed and their moral fibre (just like our own) is steadily deteriorating.

 Curiosity is a universal human (and animal) characteristic.
 It is not in itself an evil or an unpleasant thing.
 When I went to live in the Near East, after growing up in Canada, I was very surprised to be asked by any casual Arab acquaintance all sorts of highly personal questions: How old was I?
 Was I married?
 Did I have any children?
 If not, why not!
-This is not what to us is unpardonable nosing into one’s private affairs, it is a form of courtesy, and strangely enough it is common in many countries throughout the world.
+This is not what to us is unpardonable nosing into ones private affairs, it is a form of courtesy, and strangely enough it is common in many countries throughout the world.
 It is showing a friendly interest in the other person.
 Even if there